Women's Participation in Open Source Software: A Survey of the Literature: Results

-Strategies include actionable mechanisms that OSS communities can take and combine to create a more inclusive environment for women in OSS.
-We summarize the propose strategies in Fig.~\ref{strategies} and Table~\ref{tab:strategies}.
+Recommendations of strategies to improve diversity are scattered and rarely widely adopted.
+OSS communities need a concise view of the different types of actions to select the ones that are viable and appropriate for their needs and for the challenges they face.
+Strategies include actionable mechanisms that OSS communities can take and combine to create a more inclusive environment for women.

+We summarize the proposed strategies in Fig.~\ref{strategies} and Table~\ref{tab:strategies}.
 Next, we present and explain each of them.
 All strategies had been mentioned as a way to mitigate at least one challenge presented in Sect.~\ref{sec:rq6}.
-However, there was no strategy reported to mitigate the challenge \textsc{Work-Life Balance Issues}.
+However, there was no strategy reported to mitigate the challenge \textsc{Work-Life Balance Issues} nor \textsc{Gender-biased Peer Review}.

-\textsc{Promote awareness of the presence of peers.} Half (54\%) of the women respondents of Powell et al.'s~\cite{PS28} study said they would be more inclined to participate in OSS if there were more women involved.
+\textsc{Promote awareness of the presence of peers.} Approximately half (54\%) of the women respondents of Powell et al.'s~\cite{PS28} study said they would be more inclined to participate in OSS if there were more women involved.
 Promoting awareness about the rate of women can help to attract more women, minimizing the feeling of alienation~\cite{PS28}.
-The awareness should include a measurement of women's participation and the type of contributions~\cite{PS12,PS39}.
-According to participants of Calvo's~\cite{PS24} study, the communities can generate parallel spaces in which the proportion of women is above 50\% so as to create more diverse environments under the values of mediation and care.
+This awareness should include a measurement of women's participation and the type of contributions~\cite{PS12,PS39}.
+According to participants of Calvo's~\cite{PS24} study, the communities can create parallel spaces in which the proportion of women is above 50\% so as to create more diverse environments under the values of mediation and care.